Nothing like popsicles on a warm day for a refreshing treat.

 Yes, the powder ingredients for these Superfood Berry Popsicles are not cheap.
 But they are superfoods.
-And you only use 2 Tbsp for the whole recipe, so a little goes a long way.
+And you only use 2 tablespoons for the whole recipe, so a little goes a long way.

 You can save some money by DIYing a blend to your liking or using more of the less expensive fruits.
 Just be careful what you purchase and read the reviews first.
 Some of the powders can become rock solid quickly after purchase so that’s something to watch out for.

-The recipe calls for 2 Tbsp of a Berry Powder so the following suggested ingredients will go a long way.
+The recipe calls for 2 tablespoons of a Berry Powder so the following suggested ingredients will go a long way.
 You can either DIY your own blend or use a premade powder.

 - Organic Cranberry Extract Powder

 - Organic Cherry Powder

 - Organic Pomegranate Powder